foo123/modelview.js/README.md

 }</div>
 ```

-In this case, we make the different implicitly dynamic but manifestly static parts to be explicitly dynamic which makes ModelView morph them as expected.
+In this case we make the different implicitly dynamic but manifestly static parts to be explicitly dynamic which makes ModelView morph them as expected.
+This can be the fastest workaround.

 **2nd way: associate different modelview keys**